safranali/roverbot/README.md

 * 's'    to move in South direction
 * 'e'    to move in East direction
 * 'w'    to move in West direction
-* 'r'    to turn right in direction
+* 'r'    to turn right
-* 'l'    to turn left in direction
+* 'l'    to turn left
 * 'f'    to move in forward direction